On the convergence of the drainage network with branching: Brownian Web and Brownian Net

 \subsection{Convergence criteria for the Brownian Net}

-\ Convergence to Brownian Net so far has only been established for random sets of paths with the non-crossing property.
-Now we will describe a set of sufficient conditions to prove convergence to the Brownian Net.
-This list of conditions was presented in \cite{survey1}, based on the proof that branching-coalescing simple random walk paths with asymptotically vanishing branching probability converge to Brownian Net, presented in \cite{ss1}.
+\ Convergence to Brownian Net has only been established for random sets of paths with the non-crossing property so far.
+In \cite{survey1}, the authors presented a list of sufficient conditions to prove convergence to the Brownian Net, which we will state below.

 Consider a sequence of $(\mathcal{H},\mathcal{B}_{\mathcal{H}})$-valued random variables $(\mathcal{Y}_n)_{n \in \mathbb{N}}$.
 Based on the existence of subsets of non-crossing paths $W_n^l, \, W_n^r \subset \mathcal{Y}_n$, there are five conditions that, if satisfied, guarantees that $(\mathcal{Y}_n)_{n \in \mathbb{N}}$ converges to the Brownian Net $\mathcal{N}_{\lambda,b}$.